vishvAsa/purANam_vaiShNavam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/sarva-prastutiH/18_moxa-saMnyAsa-yogaH/47_shreyAnsvadharmo_.md

 <details><summary><h3>(Eng) आदिदेवनन्दः ...{Loading}...</h3></summary>

-18.47 Better is one's own duty, though ill done, than the duty of another, though well-performed৷৷৷৷৷৷ When one does the duty ordained by his own nature, he incurs no stain.
+18.47 Better is one's own duty, though ill done, than the duty of another, though well-performed When one does the duty ordained by his own nature, he incurs no stain.

 </details>